learn-awesome/learndb/db/README.md

 `sort_index` is an integer that's used for controlling the ordering in which topics are displayed.

-## items.csv
+## items.js

 `iid` should be a unique UUID.
-It is needed because `reviews.csv` needs to refer to items and there is no other natural primary key.
+It is needed because `reviews.js` needs to refer to items and there is no other natural primary key.
 Later, if we'd want to build collections of items, the same `iid` key would be helpful.

 `description` can contain markdown with multiple lines.